Dolly Parton Imagination Library

 How you can help support DPIL

-The first LCR3 Imagination Celebration is being held on September 10, 2022.
-Join us for this free family-friendly event at Main Street Elementary from 10:00 am to 1:00 pm.
+The first LCR3 Imagination Celebration is being held on September 9, 2023.
+Join us for this free family-friendly event at Main Street Elementary from 11:00 am to 1:00 pm.
 Sponsors of this event help to fund the program for the following year.
 Donations for DPIL will be accepted at the event or delivered to the Lincoln County R-III School District Finance Office or the Early Childhood Education Center throughout the year.
+You can also donate online.

 How it works